We've independently reviewed this article to make sure it's as accurate as we can make it.

 You should take a look at the defrost heater, which is located under the evaporator coils.
 If the heater is not working, this could be the reason why your coils are freezing up.
-The heater might have to be replaced, or there might be an issue with the defrost timer.
+The heater might have to be replaced, or there might be an issue with the control board, which is what acts as a defrost timer.

 You can test the heater with a multimeter to make sure it is not defective.
 If it still has power to it, then there is probably an issue with the defrost timer.
 You should take a look at the manual to see how to fix this issue.
 Or, you can reach out to a professional who can help you.

 If the temperature control of your Samsung refrigerator is not working properly, there are two possible issues you need to inspect.
 The first is the thermistor.
 Use the manual to take a look at the thermistor to see where it is located.
-Then, you should test it with a multimeter to make sure it is working properly.
+Then, you should test it with an Ohm/Resistance check.

 If you do not notice any current flowing through the thermistor, then you will need to replace it.
 You may want to compare the price of a new thermistor to the price of replacing the appliance.